|14342.5 kHz USB|

-At 1:15 pm local time on Saturday 18 May, HFpackers are on the air in
+At 1:15 pm local time at Dayton Hamvention on Saturday, HFpackers are on

-Dayton for the HFpack Portable Pedestrian Mobile Net.
-Operators converge
+the air for the HFpack Portable Pedestrian Mobile Net.
+Operators

 on the HFpack Eyeball QSO Rally, under the shade trees of the Flea

 Market on the west side of Hara Arena.
-For over a decade, HFpacker
+For over a decade, HFpack

-enthusiasts make this the largest gathering of active HF backpack
+enthusiasts continue to make this the largest gathering of active HF

 operators in the world.